 Below is an overview of the most important information new emergency medicine trainees need to know.
 More in-depth information and further details can be found in the Trainee Handbook.

 LTFT Pilot for EM trainees in England - extended for 12 months

 Within the pilot trainees can apply to train LTFT as a personal choice that meets their individual professional or lifestyle needs - 'Category 3'.
 However, HE Local Offices (LETBs) will prioritise those trainees who meet the Gold Guide 1 & 2 Categories.

-The application window for the August 2017 to July 2018 pilot year will begin on 3 April 2017 and close at midday on 28 April 2017.
+The application window for the August 2018 to July 2019 pilot year will begin on 20 March 2018 and close at midday on 25 April 2018.
 Trainees in England can apply to train at 50%, 60% or 80% and will be eligible if they are in HST or in RTT and are expected to progress to ST4.
 Existing trainees participating in the pilot can continue training LTFT for a further 12 months.

 Trainees will apply for the pilot through existing mechanisms in their HEE Local Office.